SoFi 728X900

 Find Money for College

-It's true, after you receive your first scholarship award the sky becomes your limit.
+It's true: after you receive your first scholarship award, the sky becomes your limit.
 You've succeeded in gaining recognition and praise from someone other than a family member.
-Bonus cash aside, earning such recognition is an impressive achievement that should motivate you to continue achieving other great things throughout your life.
+Bonus cash aside, earning such recognition is an impressive achievement that should motivate you to continue towards success.
 Attending college is just the beginning.
-Once you're there you begin deciding who you will become by focusing on points of interest in your life.
+Once you're there, you begin to decide who you want to become.
 Having a passion for your interest will always put you head and shoulders above the rest in class, in your social life, and in your career.

-If you are just looking for easy money, the truth is winning scholarships may be difficult to obtain.
+If you are just looking for easy money, the truth is that winning scholarships may be difficult for you.
 But if you are attempting to distinguish yourself from your peers, set a standard for excellence, and ease the financial burden of funding your education so that you can focus on your studies, you have a much better chance at succeeding.
-Before you begin your scholarship search remember that success is created, not found.
-Likewise, money is earned and, not surprisingly, typically follows success.
+Before you begin your scholarship search, remember that success is created, not found.
+Money is earned as a result of that success.

 How to Create Success